mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

 used as a hint to processes for measurement and discovery of the accumulated values at the sender.

-- State timeout accumulator (Type 0x51, 1-byte path to receiver): This signal allows measurement of timeouts from PLUS-aware devices.
+- State timeout accumulator: This signal allows measurement of timeouts from PLUS-aware devices.
 It is initialized to a maximum ("no information") value by the sender.
 A PLUS-aware forwarding device on path receiving this value fills in the minimum of the received value and the configured timeout for the flow's present state into this field.
 The encoding of this field is TBD.

-- Rate limit accumulator (Type 0x52, 1-byte path to receiver): This signal allows exposure of rate limiting along the path.
+- Rate limit accumulator: This signal allows exposure of rate limiting along the path.
 It is initialized to a maximum ("no information") value by the sender.
 A PLUS-aware forwarding device on path receiving this value fills in the minimum of the received value and the rate limit to which this flow is subject into this field.
 The encoding of this field is TBD.

-- MTU accumulator (Type 0x61, 3-byte path to receiver): This signal allows measurement of MTU information from PLUS-aware devices.
+- MTU accumulator: This signal allows measurement of MTU information from PLUS-aware devices.
 The sender sets the initial value to the sender's MTU.
 A PLUS-aware forwarding device on path receiving this value fills in the minimum of the received value and the MTU of the next hop, in bytes into this field.
 The information, when fed back to the sender, can be used as a hint for a running PLPMTUD {{RFC4821}} process.

-- Trace accumulator (Type 0x71, varlen path to receiver).
+- Trace accumulator.
 This signal allows exposure of a trace of PLUS-aware devices on path, similar to the Path Changes mechanism in section 4.3 of {{IPIM}}.
 The sender initializes the value to a value chosen randomly for the flow; all packets in the flow using path trace